cmdjulian/bouncy-castle-graalvm/README.md

 [![](https://jitpack.io/v/cmdjulian/bouncy-castle-graalvm.svg)](https://jitpack.io/#cmdjulian/bouncy-castle-graalvm)

-# bouncy-castle-graalvm
+# Bouncy Castle GraalVM Feature

-GraalVM feature to contribute BouncyCastle into native image
+GraalVM feature to contribute BouncyCastle into native image by registering it as a Security Provider.
+Just include it into your project